kroeke30/kroeke30.github.io/index.md

 [Click here to use the app in your browser.](/TimeTrackerApp/)
 • Worked as part of a group to create a web app for our Human-Computer Interaction course.
 • The app helps users schedule their activities and tasks.
+• I specifically worked on the Saved Reports page that allow users to see previously saved reports.
 • Created in JavaScript, HTML, and CSS using the Bootstrap framework and GitHub.

 JANUARY 2020 – MAY 2020